YLTsai0609/DataEngineering101/README.md

 # What is it?

-* A sub-folder of [DataScience101](https://github.com/YLTsai0609/DataScience101) which is a personal note to be a better machine learning engineer.
+* A similar book like [DataScience101](https://github.com/YLTsai0609/DataScience101) which is a personal note to be a better machine learning engineer.

 * `50+` notes so far, continously updating.